vincetardy/frontend/code_guidelines.md

 ## Accessibility

-All web pages must comply to Web Content Accessibility Guidelines (WCAG) 2.0 AA standard both to the letter and in spirit.
+All web pages must comply to [Web Content Accessibility Guidelines (WCAG) 2.0 AA](http://www.w3.org/TR/WCAG20/) standard both to the letter and in spirit.

-The four characteristics of accessible web content are:
+Accessible web content should be perceivable, operable, understandable, and robust.

 ## Perceivable